googleworkspace/solutions/news-sentiment/README.md

 ### Create your copy of the solution
 Copy and customize the solution with your API keys.

-1. Click to make a copy of the [News Sentiment Analyzer - External spreadsheet](https://docs.google.com/spreadsheets/d/1Jw-d2ihbjSyO4SyzgXSiC5dzs36GY5aMGxuf_nc7WKU/copy).
+1. Make a copy of the [News Sentiment Analyzer - External spreadsheet](https://docs.google.com/spreadsheets/d/1Jw-d2ihbjSyO4SyzgXSiC5dzs36GY5aMGxuf_nc7WKU/copy).

 1. To open the associated Apps Script Project, at the top, click **Tools <span aria-label="and then">></span> Script editor**.
 1. Update the `Code.gs` script file with your API keys: